 05 Aug From the Sarry Heid to St Luke’s: an East End odyssey

-The bars, streets and eats around Glasgow’s famous Barras market are changing quickly.
+In the East End of Glasgow, the bars, streets and eats around the famous Barras market are changing quickly.

 Asked to name the most famous bar in Glasgow’s East End/Calton area and a lot of people would pick the Saracen’s Head.